ceri-num/fa-projinfo/game-engine/networld-outline.md

-## Fct.5 - Game-play
+## Fct.6 - Game-play

-It is time to define a game objectives and maybe change the name of the project.
+It is time to define game objectives and maybe change the name of the project.

-## Fct.6 - Programme distributed programme
+## Fct.7 - Programme distributed programme

 The goal here is to distribute the game process.